 About this work:

-A blind Roman slave girl sits quietly at the entrance to the catacombs, dispensing oil lamps to Christians hiding from Roman authorities.
+A blind beggar girl sits quietly at the entrance to the catacombs, dispensing oil lamps to Christians hiding from Roman authorities.
+This girl is known as Cæcelia from the 1854 novel “Fabiola” by Cardinal Nicholas Wiseman.
+She inevitably sacrifices herself to protect the other Christians inside.
 On the left, a woman of high birth risks her life by worshiping secretly with the lower classes.
 The artist Gabriel von Max painted this work, simply titled Light (1873), for the Vienna International Exposition, also known as the World’s Fair.